Amna Mawaz Khan: Politics

 Khan is also a left wing political worker.
 Her activism began in 2007, during the emergency imposed under dictatorship, she was a student then.
 She mobilized students for protest demonstrations, wrote, acted and directed for street theatre.
 She joined the Awami Workers Party in 2012 when it was founded.
-Since then, Khan has been active in campaigns for release of progressive political prisoners and movements on housing rights, women issues, students, transgenders, peasants and minorities.
+Since then, Khan has been active in campaigns for release of progressive political prisoners and movements on housing rights, women issues, students, transgender people, peasants and minorities.
 Khan also stood in the local body elections of Islamabad in 2015 as Awami Workers Party's (AWP) candidate for vice chairman in UC-28.
 Since 2007, Khan is working as political organizer and a feminist.

 She is founding member of Women Democratic Front, a feminist, socialist organization.

 In March 2016, she also delivered a TED talk on "Identification and rectification of socially constructed barriers" in Islamabad.
 She has used theatre and dance to create awareness for climate justice due to recent devastating floods in Pakistan.